Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Abstract

 \section{Abstract}

-We propose a generative model of unordered point sets, such as point clouds, in the forms of an energy-based model, where the energy function is parameterized by an input-permutation-invariant bottom-up neural network.
-The energy function learns a coordinate encoding of each point and then aggregates all individual point features into energy for the whole point cloud.
-We show that our model can be derived from the discriminative PointNet.
-The model can be trained by MCMC-based maximum likelihood learning (as well as its variants), without the help of any assisting networks like those in GANs and VAEs.
-Unlike most point cloud generator that relys on hand-crafting distance metrics, our model does not rely on hand-crafting distance metric for point cloud generation, because it synthesizes point clouds by matching observed examples in terms of statistical property defined by the energy function.
-Furthermore, we can learn a short-run MCMC toward the energy-based model as a flow-like generator for point cloud reconstruction and interpretation.
-The learned point cloud representation can be also useful for point cloud classification.
+We propose a generative model of unordered point sets, such as point clouds, in the form of an energy-based model, where the energy function is parameterized by an input-permutation-invariant bottom-up neural network.
+The energy function learns a coordinate encoding of each point and then aggregates all individual point features into an energy for the whole point cloud.
+We call our model the Generative PointNet because it can be derived from the discriminative PointNet.
+Our model can be trained by MCMC-based maximum likelihood learning (as well as its variants), without the help of any assisting networks like those in GANs and VAEs.
+Unlike most point cloud generators that rely on hand-crafted distance metrics, our model does not require any hand-crafted distance metric for the point cloud generation, because it synthesizes point clouds by matching observed examples in terms of statistical properties defined by the energy function.
+Furthermore, we can learn a short-run MCMC toward the energy-based model as a flow-like generator for point cloud reconstruction and interpolation.
+The learned point cloud representation can be useful for point cloud classification.
 Experiments demonstrate the advantages of the proposed generative model of point clouds.